Pan-cancer analysis: Pan-cancer studies

 Pan-cancer studies aim to detect the genes whose mutation is conducive to oncogenesis, as well as recurrent genomic events or aberrations between different tumors.
 For these studies, it is necessary to standardize the data between multiple platforms, establishing criteria between different researchers to work on the data and present the results.
 Omics data allow the rapid identification and quantification of thousands of molecules in a single experiment.
 Genomics addresses the potential that certain genes will be expressed, proteomics addresses what genes are in fact being expressed, and metabolomics addresses what has happened in the tissue being studied.
 The combination of all of them gives information about the biological system.

+Comparison of primary and metastatic solid tumors

+Pan-cancer Whole-Genome Comparison of Primary and Metastatic Solid Tumours is a comprehensive research study published in Nature exploring genomic disparities between untreated early-stage primary tumors and treated late-stage metastatic tumors.
+Conducted through a harmonized analysis of 7,108 whole-genome-sequenced tumors across 23 cancer types, the study aimed to understand the impact of genomic changes on disease progression and therapy resistance.

+Overview

+Metastatic tumors exhibited lower intratumor heterogeneity and conserved karyotypes, displaying modest increases in mutations but elevated frequencies of structural variants.
+The study highlighted the variable contributions of mutational footprints and identified specific genomic differences between primary and metastatic stages across various cancer types.